hnuzhy/CV_DL_Gather/README.md

 # Action Recognition

-*Action recognition* is to classify short video clips that have been pre-segmented (Actually, videos in real environments are generally not pre-segmented and contain a lot of irrelevant information).
-The category of *action recognition* is usually all kinds of human actions, so it can also be called *human action recognition*.
+Action recognition is to classify short video clips that have been pre-segmented (Actually, videos in real environments are generally not pre-segmented and contain a lot of irrelevant information).
+The category of action recognition is usually all kinds of human actions, so it can also be called **Human Action Recognition**.
 However, most of the algorithms developed based on this problem are not specific to people, and can also be used for other types of video classification.
-In addition, the task of action recognition generally does not include the problem of *Temporal Action Detection* in videos.
+In addition, the task of action recognition generally does not include the problem of **Temporal Action Detection** in videos.

 # Affective Computing